Political Science, M.A.

 |Degree:||Master of Arts (M.A.)|

 Building 50, Room 120

 |Semester Hours Required For Degree: 33|

 The M.A. program is designed for students interested in acquiring a broad view of political science or who wish to specialize in international relations.
 The program consists of 33 semester hours plus successful completion of a comprehensive examination or a thesis.
 All new students should be advised by the departmental advisor.
-In addition to the university requirement that students maintain a cumulative GPA of 3.0 or higher, students must also make a 3.0 or higher GPA in at least 5 of the 6 core courses.
+In addition to the university requirement that students maintain an institutional GPA of 3.0 or higher, students must also make a 3.0 or higher GPA in at least 5 of the 6 core courses.

 Online M.A. in Political Science